 It means I have a difficult time turning off my mind and just being still.
 I seem to be more of a human doing than a human being.

-Recently, my wife Gail recommended that I read The Joy Diet by Martha Beck.
-She said, “You won’t agree with everything in this book, but I think it will really challenge you—especially the first chapter.”
+My wife, Gail, recommended that I read The Joy Diet by Martha Beck.
+Gail said, “You won’t agree with everything in this book, but I think it will really challenge you—especially the first chapter.”

-Intrigued, I decided to read the book on my recent vacation.
+Intrigued, I decided to read the book on our next vacation.

-I was so challenged by this chapter, that I haven’t gotten beyond it.
-I have now read it four times.
-I have also practiced this discipline for twenty-two days in a row.
+I was so challenged by this chapter, that I read it four times.
+I also practiced this discipline for over three weeks in a row.

-Honestly, this has been one of the most transformational things I have ever done.
+Honestly, it was one of the most transformational things I have ever done.